Push to award Yale’s first Black student a posthumous degree faces administrative setbacks￼

-Apart from the degree, the Divinity School has honored Pennington by renaming S100, one of the school’s largest classrooms, after him and also by hanging a commissioned portrait of him in the school’s common room.
+Apart from the degree, the Divinity School has honored Pennington by renaming S100, one of the school’s largest classrooms, after him.
+The school has also hung a commissioned portrait of him in its common room.

 “The Honorary Degrees Committee has a longstanding practice that honorary degrees are not granted posthumously,” Schall wrote in an Oct.
 11, 2021 email to the News.
 “The only exceptions, including Rabbi Lord Jonathan Sacks, are in the sad circumstances in which the recipient accepted the invitation to receive the degree, agreed to the requirement that he or she attend Commencement to receive the degree in person, but died between the acceptance of the invitation and the Commencement date.
 Therefore, the committee would not be open to considering a nomination for Reverend Pennington.”

-Humphrey says his efforts are both independent and collaborative, saying the student organizations he is a part of are supportive of his efforts.
-He wants to use his unique position as a member of both the Black Men’s Union, an undergraduate student organization, and the Black Seminarians, a graduate student organization, to reach more students who might be interested in the advocacy work.
+Humphrey frames his efforts as both independent and collaborative, noting that the student organizations he is a part of are supportive of his efforts.
+He hopes to use his unique position as a member of both the Black Men’s Union — an undergraduate student organization — and the Black Seminarians — a graduate student organization — to reach more students who might be interested in the advocacy work.

-Humphrey worked with another student, Meredith Barges DIV ’23, to advocate for a degree for Humphrey.
-Barges said she was trying to “right the injustice” of Pennington having been treated poorly during his time at Yale.
+Humphrey has already partnered with another student, Meredith Barges DIV ’23, in advocacy to get Pennington a degree.
+Barges said she is trying to “right the injustice” of Pennington having been treated poorly during his time at Yale.